ttandozia/CHATBOT_TELEGRAM_PY_SQL/README.md

 **Hello!**

 Implementation of a Chatbot to work with Pizza orders.
-Built with Telegram API, pYTHON and sql.
+Built with Telegram API, Python and sql.
 Using 2 approches with Machine Learning models:

 * To predict and suggest pizza toppings to clients;
 * To analyze post-sale feedback and comments.